genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/02_commands/01_server-commands.md

 RenameFields --input FIRST_NAME --output FNAME
 ```

-This changes the name of the field FIRST_NAME to FNAME
+This changes the name of the field FIRST_NAME to FNAME.

 Invalid example: